 Drum mutes heavily reduce the sound coming from acoustic drum sets, but they definitely do not make a drum set completely silent.
 You will still hear tapping sounds coming from them as you hit the pads.

 If you live in a house with fairly thin walls, very poor soundproofing, neighbors very close, or family members that really don’t like your drumming, then drum mutes still might not be enough.
 However, they will still dramatically reduce the overall volume coming from the drum set, and that can be sufficient for most drummers.

 Drum mutes come with a disadvantage, they inevitably muffle the sound, lower the range, and reduce the rebound of your drum heads.
 If you want to get a good immersive home-practice experience, then check out our article on the best electronic drum sets.

 If you’re having trouble with the volume of your drums then it might be time to consider purchasing a set of drum mutes.
 Play the drums in full confidence without a single ounce of fear.
-Your children won’t wake up, no one will call the cops on you and your family members won’t have to tolerate the loudness throughout the day!
 Keep the pros and cons in mind though, and also consider the alternatives before spending money on them.

 My top pick is the Evans SoundOff Full Box Set, a very popular and high-quality drum mute set for quiet practice.